kgateway-dev/kgateway/docs/content/guides/security/waf/_index.md

    ```bash
    curl -v -H User-Agent:scammer2 $(glooctl proxy url)/sample-route-1
    ```
 7. Optional: To apply a certain rule or a certain order for the rules, add the `dataMapKeys` section.
-If you only want rules from one key in the data in your configmap, or you want to specify a certain order you can use the keys from the data map.
-The following examples configures only the rule in the `wafruleset.conf` key in the data section of your configmap.
+If you only want rules from one key in the data in your ConfigMap, or you want to specify a certain order you can use the keys from the data map.
+The following examples configures only the rule in the `wafruleset.conf` key in the data section of your ConfigMap.
 If multiple `dataMapKeys` are specified, the rules are applied in the order that the keys are listed.
 Any rules not included are ignored.
    ```bash
    kubectl edit gateway -n gloo-system gateway-proxy
    ```